 TD Bank is the 8th largest bank in the country by assets despite mostly operating on the east coast.
-They have over 1,200 locations in 15 US states plus Washington D.C. and are headquartered in Cherry Hill, New Jersey.
+They have over 1,100 locations in 15 U.S. states plus Washington D.C. and are headquartered in Cherry Hill, New Jersey.

-For savers looking for fixed-rate deposit products, TD Bank offers three different types of certificates of deposit to choose from.
+TD Bank has 3 different types to choose from.
 They are:

 - TD Choice Promotional CDs